Chapter 15 End-to-end testing

 Yay! :)

-It’s worth reiterating the downsides of the end-to-end tests:
+It’s worth noting the downsides of end-to-end tests:

 • lack of visibility over what’s broken - most of the time, we will see the result of error but not the error itself